exercism/v3/languages/csharp/exercises/concept/chars/.docs/instructions.md

 In this exercise you will implement a partial set of utility routines to help a developer clean up identifier names.

-In the first 4 tasks you will gradually build up the routine `Clean` A valid identifier comprises zero or more letters and underscores.
+In the 4 tasks you will gradually build up the routine `Clean` A valid identifier comprises zero or more letters and underscores.

-The final task is a little more esoteric involving inserting a character into an identifier

 In all cases the input string is guaranteed to be non-null.
+Note that the `Clean` method should treat an empty string as valid.

 ### 1. Replace any spaces encountered with underscores